Search

 As the body ages, HGH levels decline.
 While HGH injections can improve all of the above functions, injections shouldn’t be considered unless you have a growth hormone deficiency.

-Since alcohol all but wreaks havoc on your hormone balance, HGH injections and alcohol don’t mix well.
-Alcohol’s effect will not only negate any benefits from taking HGH injections but may also cause your natural HGH levels to decline depending on how much you drink on a regular basis.
+Since alcohol all but wreaks havoc on your hormone balance, HGH injections, and alcohol don’t mix well.
+Alcohol’s effect will not only negate any benefits from taking HGH injections.
+Still, it may also cause your natural HGH levels to decline depending on how much you drink regularly.

 Sermorelin Therapy & Alcohol Risks

 Sermorelin therapy offers another treatment that helps increase HGH levels in the body.
-Sermorelin acetate is the active compound, which naturally stimulates the pituitary gland to produce HGH.
+Sermorelin acetate is the active compound that naturally stimulates the pituitary gland to produce HGH.

 Health Matters: Things to Keep in Mind